How BMW Has Kept Up and Performed in the EV Race

 Performance and Innovation

 Performance (and sheer driving pleasure, ofcourse) has always been a hallmark of the BMW brand, and their electric vehicles are no exception.
 Take the BMW i5 for instance.
 Available in eDrive40 and M60 configurations, the i5 offers impressive acceleration and driving dynamics.
-The eDrive40 features a single motor with 335 horsepower, achieving 0-60 mph in 5.7 seconds, while the dual-motor M60 boasts 593 horsepower, reaching 60 mph in just 3.7 seconds.
+The eDrive40 features a single motor with 335 horsepower, achieving 0-60 mph in 5.7 seconds, while the dual-motor M60 offers 593 horsepower, reaching 60 mph in just 3.7 seconds.
 This performance, combined with a maximum DC fast-charging rate of 205 kW, positions the i5 as a formidable player in the electric sedan segment.

 Advanced Technology